Home

 The weather in New England changes with each season and is unpredictable no matter what time of year it is.
 In general, it's warm in the summer and cold in the winter.

-The peak season around Lake Winnipesaukee is the summer, but you can enjoy everything all year.
 If you come between May and September, you'll experience the warmer days and evenings.
 The weather can range from cool and rainy to downright hot and humid.

 This is all a matter of opinion based on where you're from.
 People from warmer climates might think cool is cold and hot is warm.
 Those that hail from cold climates might think cool is warm and hot is even hotter than we think.
 That's why it's important to know what to bring to Lake Winnipesaukee.

-If you visit in the fall, the weather is generally cool with some frosty mornings.
+If you visit New Hampshire in the fall, the weather is generally cool with some frosty mornings.
 Some days could be in the 70 to 80 degree range and others can be 30s and 40s.
 This is ideal weather for peak leaf peeping.

 In the spring and fall it's best to bring both warm and cool weather clothes to the Lake Winnipesaukee area.
 If you dress in layers, you'll be able to peel off clothing as the temperatures climb or you can add a jacket if it gets cool.